 Then it happened.
 The aircraft hit a sheet of water near the end of the runway and skidded sharply left onto the grass where the front wheel promptly dug into the sodden ground and snapped off.
 The nose collapsed onto the earth and the plane came to a dead halt as all the passengers were flung forwards.
 An emergency evacuation was announced and yellow chutes ballooned out on either side of the stricken machine.
 Mike pushed Gloria forwards to the nearest exit, as he helped an elderly man on the other side of the aisle undo his seat belt and negotiate the crowded and darkened corridor.

-A body suddenly appeared close by on his left and an arm came under his right shoulder and offered welcome support.
+A body suddenly appeared close by on his left and a hand came under his right arm and offered welcome support.

 "Come on, Dr Ramsden.
 I need you at my wedding."
 Gloria grinned up at him.